Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Fall 2019 » Exam 3

 Question #1

-A about the same as what men earn
+A about half of what men earn

 B more than men earn in most occupations.